mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 <!-- <img src="/static/blog/2021/card.png" alt="" style="width: 100%; margin-bottom: 16px;" /> -->

-# A step to premium plan: Row Grouping
+# A step to Premium plan: Row Grouping

 A lot of you were asking about it, and we are pleased to announce that the Premium plan is on the road.
-After an incredible year fully focused on improving the DataGrid, we are moving forward by launching the first feature of the premium plan: the row grouping which is released in v5.3.0.
+After an incredible year fully focused on improving the DataGrid, we are moving forward by launching the first feature of the Premium plan: the row grouping which is released in v5.3.0.

 Let me introduce this new feature.

 ## Start navigating the data 🚢